 Bottom line – a hot griddle surface gives you a nice sear and a great crust on your Blackstone steak.

-Tip #3: Use an instant read probe thermometer.
+Tip #3: Use a meat thermometer.

-There are a ton of different ways to cook an amazing steak… some restaurants cook steaks in a 1500 degree oven… others swear by a 900 degree oven… some use an open flame grill… the list goes on and on.
+There are a ton of different ways to cook an amazing steak… some restaurants cook steaks in a 1500 degree oven… others swear by a 900 degree oven… some use an open fire grill… the list goes on and on.

-There is a way to gauge the internal temp of your meat by feeling alone (you’ve probably heard of this hand test), but most home cooks haven’t had the luxury of refining that test on hundreds of steaks, and they may not want to start experimenting on a $20 piece of meat.
+There is a way to gauge the internal temp of your meat by feeling alone (you’ve probably heard of this hand test), but most home cooks haven’t had the luxury of refining that test on hundreds of steaks, and they may not want to start experimenting on a $20 cut of meat.

-That’s why I recommend an instant read internal thermometer.
+That’s why I recommend an instant-read thermometer.

-You can pick up a good thermometer for about $20-$30, and you’ll get a fast and accurate reading of the internal temperature of your meat, whether you’re cooking chicken breasts, pork loin, or steak.
+You can pick up a good meat thermometer for about $20-$30, and you’ll get a fast and accurate reading of the internal temperature of your meat, whether you’re cooking chicken breasts, pork loin, or steak.

 Other Tips for Cooking Steak on a Griddle